 - CHIN1311.
 Introduction to translation (6 credits) - CHIN2333.
 Culture and translation (6 credits) - CHIN2352.
-Language contrast and translation I (6 credits) - CHIN2355.
-Translation criticism E-C (6 credits)
+Language contrast and translation I (6 credits)

 Students should note that LING1000 is the pre-requisite for the five other introductory LING courses.
-However students who have completed any introductory course in List A may enrol in these LING courses without the pre-requisite LING course.
+However students who have completed any introductory course in List A may enroll in these LING courses without the pre-requisite LING course.